AnnaWiddrington/Cheesecake/README.md

 # Testing
 Testing was involved at every stage of the devlopment process of making the Love, Elle-Leigh Cheesecakes website.
 This ongoing progress was achieved using Firefox Developer Edition.
-The website was tested through out to ensure its responsiveness on a variety of devices.
+The website was tested through out to ensure it was responsive on a variety of devices.
 The site was also checked in the the W3c validation checker for both HTML and CSS.
 *This website was tested using Firefox Developer Edition, Google Chrome, Safari and Microsoft Edge.
 *The website was viewed on a variety of screen sizes including: desktops, laptops, tablets and mobile, this includes both android and apple devices.
 *Testing was completed to ensure all links worked as expected.